 Sanford Rich has served as a director since March 13, 2012.
 In November 2012, Mr. Rich began serving as the Chief of Negotiations and Restructuring for the Pension Benefit Guaranty Corporation.
 From October 2011 to September 2012, Mr. Rich served as Chief Executive Officer of In The Car LLC.
 Mr. Rich served as a director of interclick from August 28, 2007 until June 5, 2009.
 Since January 2008, Mr. Rich has served as Managing Director of Whitemarsh Capital Advisors, a broker-dealer.
 From May 2008 to February 2009, Mr. Rich was a Managing Director with Matrix USA LLC, a broker-dealer.
-From 1995 until January 2008, Mr. Rich was the Senior Vice President of Investments, a Portfolio Manager and a Specialist Manager of High Yield and Convertible Securities Portfolios for institutions at GEM Capital Management, Inc. Since April 2006, Mr. Rich has served as a director and Audit Committee Chairman for InsPro Technologies (OTC BB: ITCC).
-Mr. Rich was selected as a director for his 32 years of experience in the financial sector and because he is independent and has experience serving on the audit committees of public companies.
+From 1995 until January 2008, Mr. Rich was the Senior Vice President of Investments, a Portfolio Manager and a Specialist Manager of High Yield and Convertible Securities Portfolios for institutions at GEM Capital Management, Inc. Since April 2006, Mr. Rich has served as a director for his 32 years of experience in the financial sector and because he is independent and has experience serving on the audit committees of public companies.